 – The reporting of in-custody deaths to other governmental agencies.

 – Next-of-kin notification in the event of in-custody deaths.

-The Kentucky Open Records Act requires a response time within three business days.
-If access to the records I am requesting will take longer than that time period, please contact me with information about when I might expect copies or the ability to inspect the requested records.
-If you choose to deny this request, please provide a written explanation for the denial including a reference to the specific statutory exemption(s) upon which you rely.
-Also, please provide all segregable portions of otherwise exempt material.
+The Delaware Freedom of Information Act does not mention a specific response time, but if access to the records I am requesting will take longer than a reasonable amount of time, please contact me with information about when I might expect copies or the ability to inspect the requested records.

 Policy Director, COVID Prison Project